WHITE CATS, EYE COLOURS AND DEAFNESS

 In some animals, the blue-eyed white trait is sex-linked (carried on the X chromosome) and is found in males more often than in females.
 In cats, the gene for white is carried on an autosome (a chromosome other than the X or Y sex chromosomes) and the trait occurs equally in male and female cats.
 Blue-eyed white is not sex-linked in cats.

-The gene for white spotting, denoted by the gene symbol "S", can also create the impression of a self white cat.
-This gene is semi-dominant and is variable in the way it is expressed - a cat may have no visible white spots or may be wholly white and all stages in between those two extremes.
+The gene for white spotting, denoted by the gene symbol "WS" (previously just "S"), can also create the impression of a self white cat.
+This gene is dominant and is variable in the way it is expressed - a cat may have a small amount of white or may be wholly white and all stages in between those two extremes.
 Unlike dominant white, white spotting is not linked to deafness.
+The lockets and buttons in solid cats are thought to be a wild variation of gene, and are not the "white spotting" gene.

 Some white cats are due to the very variable expression of the gene for white spotting.
 The diagram above shows a typical progression from solid colour through to solid white caused by this gene.
 The number by each diagram is the "Grade" of spotting from Grade 0 (no white spotting) through to Grade 10 where white spotting has obscured all of the base colour.
 Grade 10 white spotted cats resemble solid white cats, but are rarely deaf.
 Again, small spots of colour may be discernible on cats that appear solid white due to the white spotting gene.